Krishna Udayakumar, Director

 Anna Koltchagova, Assistant Director, Operations and Finance

 Anna Koltchagova is the Assistant Director, Operations & Finance for the Innovations in Healthcare and the Global Health Innovation Center at Duke University.
 Anna provides overall administrative management and coordination of various business related functions, including financial management, operations and human resources for both organizations.
 Prior to joining the team at Duke, Anna served as the Director of Operations for NC Sustainable Energy Association (NCSEA).
 Anna oversaw NCSEA’s accounting, financial planning and analysis, project management, fundraising, and human resources.
 Previously, Anna worked at NC Biotechnology Center and UNC Kenan Flagler Business School, Center for Sustainable Enterprise.
 Anna earned Bachelor’s and Master’s degrees in Mechanical Engineering from Technical University, Sofia, Bulgaria and an MBA from Meredith College.
-She is a member of the Association Executives of North Carolina and serves on the board of EarthShare.

 Jonathan Gonzalez-Smith, Senior Research Assistant